Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: Simulation Study

+The F1 score for community detection measures the harmonic mean of precision and recall for identifying true community memberships:

-To measure the estimation quality, we calculate the proportion of correctly estimated edges (PCEE):
+To measure the graph and parameter estimation quality, we calculate the proportion of correctly estimated edges (PCEE) \cite{tarzanagh2018estimation} and sum of squared error (SSE):

-Finally, we use \textit{balance} as a fairness metric to reflect the distribution of the fair clustering \citep{chierichetti2017fair}.
+Finally, we use \textit{balance} as a fairness metric to reflect the distribution of fair clustering \cite{chierichetti2017fair}.
 Let $\mc{N}_i = \{j : r_{ij} = 1\}$ be the set of neighbors of node $i$ in $\m{R}$.
 For a set of communities $\{\mc{C}_k\}_{k=1}^K$, the balance coefficient is defined as

-The balance coefficient, called simply the balance, is used to quantify how well the selected edges can eliminate discrimination--the selected edges are considered fairer if they can lead to a balanced community structure that preserve proportions of protected attributes.
+Note that $0\leq \tau_i \leq 1$, and a large $\tau_i$ indicates that node $i$ has adequate representation in all communities.
+In particular, balance is used to quantify how well the selected edges can eliminate discrimination---the selected edges are considered fairer if they can lead to a balanced community structure that preserves proportions of protected attributes.